Sustainability communication – you can’t do without it!

 So the message is: communicate actively, take a stand and let your actions speak for themselves – don’t just pay lip service.

-Internal and external communication are equally important and should take place across all platforms: on the intranet, on social media, on the company’s own website, and via traditional PR.
-The core messages must be individually tailored to the company’s sustainability strategy, robust and consistent.
+Internal and external communication are equally important and should take place across all platforms: on the intranet, on social media, on the company’s own website and via traditional PR.
+The core messages must be tailored to the company’s sustainability strategy, robust and consistent.

 Showcasing people and their commitment makes the broad topic of sustainability more tangible and vibrant.
-Tell real stories using images, video, podcasts or reports.
+Tell real stories using images, video, podcasts or feature articles.
 Statements and interviews are also effective formats.

-Whether it’s CEO communication or employees acting as ambassadors: authentic sustainability communication can only succeed if the transformation within the company is led by management, internal motivators regularly engage with the topic, and sustainable thinking is thus firmly embedded.
+Whether it’s communication from the CEO or employees acting as ambassadors: authentic sustainability communication can only succeed if the transformation within the company is led by example from management, if internal advocates regularly highlight the topic, and if sustainable thinking is thus firmly embedded.

 Talking about sustainability –

-There's no way around it these days.
-Show your committed employees in action: this is authentic and motivates others.
+there’s simply no getting round it these days.
+Show your committed staff in action: it’s authentic and inspires others.

 Stephanie Kickert